-Scorecard Indicator Status Existence of a State Primary Health Care Board Existence of Approved Minimum Service Package That Is Linked To SSHDP Existence of Costed Service Delivery/Investment Plan Target Not Met Provision Made For Investment Plan In The Annual Budget of The Last Year Target Met No Data PHC Programmes And Staff Moved To SPHCB From SMoH and SMoLGA
+Scorecard Indicator Status Existence of a State Primary Health Care Board Existence of Approved Minimum Service Package That Is Linked To SSHDP Existence of Costed Service Delivery/Investment Plan Target Not Met Target Met Provision Made For Investment Plan In The Annual Budget of The Last Year No Data PHC Programmes And Staff Moved To SPHCB From SMoH and SMoLGA

-- 1. It develops and implement a health investment plan. - 2.
-Ensure one FUNCTIONAL PHC per ward as per minimum service package for healthcare delivery outlined in the National Primary Health Care Development Agency (NPHCDA) guidelines for the revitalization of PHCs.
+- 1. PHC programmes and staff are moved to SPHCB from SMoH and SMoLGA. - 2.
+Ensure one functional PHC per ward as per minimum service package for healthcare delivery outlined in the National Primary Health Care Development Agency (NPHCDA) guidelines for the revitalization of PHCs.